 On June 21, 2022, at our 2022 annual meeting of stockholders, Mark Goldberg received less than 50% of the votes cast.
 Following the 2022 annual meeting, we conducted stockholder outreach, and the feedback we received regarding Dr. Goldberg was not related to his experience or other qualifications; rather, it was specifically related to over-boarding concerns.
 In September 2022, Dr. Goldberg directly addressed these over-boarding concerns by reducing the number of public company boards on which he serves.
 In addition, in November 2022, our board adopted an over-boarding policy applicable to all directors, with an effective date of April 24, 2023.
 Since Dr. Goldberg has addressed these specific stockholder concerns and has consistently devoted the time and attention necessary to fulfill his responsibilities as a director, he continues to serve as a valued and active member of our board of directors.
 In 2022, Dr. Goldberg attended 100% of the meetings of our board of directors and of our board committees on which he served.
-In addition, Dr. Goldberg is more than 30 years of experience as a practicing physician and more than 25 years of clinical development, medical affairs and regulatory experience and leadership in biotechnology companies enable him to bring valuable insights to our board, particularly as we continue to advance our portfolio of clinical stage programs, initiate additional clinical trials, and continue to explore business development opportunities to expand or advance our pipeline.
+In addition, Dr. Goldberg consistently makes himself available to our executive team and other company leaders outside of meetings.
+Dr. Goldberg's more than 30 years of experience as a practicing physician and more than 25 years of clinical development, medical affairs and regulatory experience and leadership in biotechnology companies enable him to bring valuable insights to our board, particularly as we continue to advance our portfolio of clinical stage programs, initiate additional clinical trials, and continue to explore business development opportunities to expand or advance our pipeline.